A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Hybrid/mixed higher-order shell element

-where the vector $\mathbf{Q}^*$ represents external forces obtained by replacing generalized forces in $\mathbf{Q}$ with the prescribed quantities.
-The 1th and 2nd terms in Eq. (\ref{Discrete_Plate_Energy_Functional}) denote the internal work $ U^{e}$ of the plate element, whereas the 3rd term corresponds to minus the external work $W^{e}$.
+{where the vector $\mathbf{Q}^*$ represents external forces obtained by replacing generalized forces in $\mathbf{Q}$ with the prescribed quantities.
+The first and second terms in Eq. (\ref{Discrete_Plate_Energy_Functional}) denote the internal work $ U^{e}$ of the plate element, whereas the third term corresponds to minus the external work $W^{e}$.
+The principle of stationary potential energy, applied to Eq. (\ref{Discrete_Plate_Energy_Functional}) by considering variations for $\delta \boldsymbol{\alpha}$ and $\delta \overline{\mathbf{w}}$, allows us to obtain the relation}